 The photo above is of me and my grandfather.
 He gave me the ’67 and purchased it new.
 I love him dearly, and my restoration efforts reflect the passion I have for these old cars, which has now grown into a business.
 Here’s a bit of background on myself and 1967beetle.com.

+How long have you been into vintage Volkswagens?
+When did it become an obsession?
 About 9 years.
 To get a better idea of the infant stages, read my ’67 restoration story.
 I can’t say it’s an “obsession.”
 Ok, it might be… My good friend Timm and I call it the “VW sickness.”
 It’s just something I’ve become very passionate about.
 I’ve worked as a visual designer / art director for the last 11 years.
 Over the last 9, I’ve been working on my ’67.
 During that time, I fell in love with creating real tangible objects and working with my hands.
 I’m obsessed with small details and the idea of bringing something old back to its former glory.
 I’m even offering restoration services on a few one year only parts for the ’67 Volkswagen Beetle.